TecAbel/angular-primeng-eslint-prettier/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+## Justification
+This project was created to test and ilustrate how to use PrimeNg, and some other things to make it more usable

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.